prebid/prebid-cache-java/README.md

 ### _Metrics_

-Currently, there is support for the capturing of metrics using _Graphite_.
+Metrics are collected and exported using _Micrometer_.
-For more information, see: https://graphite.readthedocs.io/en/latest/
+For more information, see: https://micrometer.io

 ###### A. Durations (timers) and Rates (meters)

-The metrics registory supports collection on these types:
+Alongside the default application health metrics exported by the Spring Actuator, the metrics repository supports collection on these types:
 * _request and request duration_
 * _json request_
 * _xml request_